mark-mngoma/RHWSL8/README.md

 # Known issues

 1. Executing `genie -u` may break the whole WSL 2 Utility VM, yielding `Failed to create CoreCLR, HRESULT: 0x80004005` and causing broken mount on every WSL 2 instance.
 The workaround is avoid using `genie -u`, use `wsl -t` or `wsl --shutdown` when you need to.

+Update: In the latest `1.27` release of `genie`, this issue is resolved.
+However, mounting is still laggy and will cause `The command 'docker' could not be found in this WSL 2 distro.` when you issue `docker` in any WSL distro.
+Therefore, it's still recommended to use `wsl -t` or `wsl --shutdown` from this perspective.

 ```
 # Don't do